TylerTaylor/using-to-json-ruby/README.md

 ```

 Instead of doing a `$.get()` to `/posts/id/post_data`, we are now
 getting `/posts/id.json`.
-If we reload the page and click out `Next`
+If we reload the page and click our `Next`
 button, everything still works and we don't have to change any of the
 code to extract the JSON values!